paulcpederson/static-site/README.md

   }
 ```

 Now when you build, static site will use the Jade template engine and build to a folder called `dist`.
+Static Site has four basic building blocks:

+- [Front Matter](#front-matter) — data stored at the top of each page
+- [Data Files](#data) — data stored in separate files (Yaml, JSON, JavaScript)
+- [Helpers](#helpers) — helper functions that manipulate the site
+- [Templates](#templates) — templates for rendering page data

 ## Front Matter